Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Introduction

 \section{Introduction}

 Advances in communication technologies are enabling more adaptive and resource-efficient wireless systems.
 Emerging applications such as digital twins and \gls{xr} demand low-latency, energy-efficient connectivity and seamless coordination between the physical and digital domains.
-To meet these requirements, the \gls{bs} plays a critical role by selectively collecting sensing data from devices, leveraging an internal model to guide communication towards application-specific goals.
+To meet these requirements, a critical challenge is selectively collecting sensing data from devices to a central controller--e.g., a \gls{bs}--leveraging digital models of the physical environment to guide communication towards application-specific goals.
 This interaction calls for efficient two-way communication and motivates the development of new frameworks capable of balancing inherent trade-offs~\cite{OsamaEnergyLatency}.